jakewvincent/texmagic.nvim/README.md

 ## Introduction

-This is a very simple [Neovim](https://neovim.io) plugin that identifies magic comments written atop a LaTeX document (as below), pulls the critical information, and makes it available for reference in settings passed to a TeX compiling system.
+This is a very simple [Neovim](https://neovim.io) plugin that identifies magic comments written atop a LaTeX document (like the one below), pulls the critical information, and makes it available for reference in settings passed to a TeX compiling system.
 Currently, it only pulls TeX program magic comments.

 ```
 %!
 TEX program = xelatex
 ```

+### Context
+As a [Vimtex](https://github.com/lervag/vimtex) user who was migrating to Neovim 0.5.0 and wanted to use the built-in LSP client, I started using the Texlab LSP server, which has facilities for calling build commands and such.
+Unlike Vimtex, though, Texlab won't read magic comments; build settings have to be specified globally, which is really unhelpful for folks who need to use more than one build process across different projects.
+I wrote this plugin to allow magic comments to be used with Texlab.
+In the Texlab config, the argument for the compiler program is swapped for a variable name that is defined according to the magic comment.

 ### FYI
 * If the document started out with no magic comment, the default (`pdflatex`) is used.